 d.
 Click Back at the top left of your screen to return to the dashboard

 Tips for optimizing the Retention Rate KPI data

-- Make sure your employees' start and end dates are correct.
+Make sure your employees' start and end dates are up to date

 Need more help?
 If you're unsure about anything please send us a message through the chat icon below.